sgminer-dev/sgminer/README.md

 cgminer
 =======

-WARNING: this version of cgminer is only meant to support Scrypt.
-It will be renamed appropriately to reflect the fact when ready for general use.
+WARNING: this experimental version of cgminer is only meant to support Scrypt.
+It will be renamed appropriately to reflect the fact if ever ready for general use.

 Introduction
 ------------